Skip to content

 Herbs & Spices

 I can’t share about all of my favorites without giving a quick shoutout to Penzeys Spices.
-Their spices are high quality, reasonably priced, and they run awesome promotions regularly.
+Their spices are high quality, and reasonably priced, and they run awesome promotions regularly.
 I buy a lot of my spices and herbs from them for my canning – mustard seed, mustard powder, turmeric, cinnamon … you name it.
 They have a huge selection, and I love that you can buy it in larger-sized bags as well.

 Kitchen Supplies Handy for Food Preservation